 Detailed overview of the concepts MPCA is considering for the Clean Cars Minnesota rulemaking.
-This document will help readers understand the potential rules being considered and their rationale so that people may provide comments.
-Topics where input is specifically requested are highlighted, but comments are welcomed on any or all of the rule concepts.
+This document will help readers understand the potential rules being considered and their rationale.

 Colorado is the most recent state to have adopted these standards.
 MPCA is considering using Colorado’s rule language and regulatory analysis as a model from which to develop our own.
-Commenters may find it useful to refer to Colorado’s rule and analysis in their comments, and several of the questions in our concepts document relate to Colorado’s materials.
+Several of the questions in our supplement document refer to Colorado’s materials.

 - Colorado Low Emission Vehicle (LEV) and Zero Emission Vehicle (ZEV) rules (aq-rule4-10d)